 You can also make your trip even cheaper by taking advantage of sites like Groupon and Booking.com.
 Not only is Booking.com an amazing resource when it comes to budget travel, but you can also be super specific when deciding on location, all while opting for a secured online payment.

 And these days, Airbnb is just as popular in Europe as it is in the United States.
 Even if you don’t book a room with Airbnb, you can rent out your own place while you’re vacationing and make some money back!

 Travel Insurance Keeps You Safe and Supported — Get a Quote From a Leading Provider >>

 4. Krakow, Poland

 Poland’s economy has dealt with its own financial setbacks.
-While it’s unfortunate, that makes it a friendly vacation spot for tourists.
+While it’s unfortunate, that makes it a friendly, cheap European vacation spot for tourists.
 And there are few places with architecture as impressive as Krakow, one of Poland’s majestic gems.
 With structures ranging from bold new designs and brutalist monoliths to a 15th-century university and a 700-year-old salt mine, exploring Krakow can feel more like traveling through time.